 Sandy Run Creek (also referred to as Sandy Run), part of the Wissahickon Creek Watershed, is a stream system that has been adversely affected by development and land use practices over the past century.
-Due to high levels of impervious surfaces throughout the watershed, the creek responds quickly during rain events, and increases in stream flow with erosive forces occurring almost immediately following the onset of storm events.
+Due to high levels of impervious surfaces throughout the watershed, the creek responds quickly during rain events, and increases in stream flow with erosive forces occur almost immediately following the onset of storm events.
 These changes in hydrologic conditions within the watershed have caused severe channel destabilization and riparian habitat degradation within much of the watershed.

-In April 2016, staff from USACE and Abington Township visited potential project sites along Sandy Run Creek and considered the five locations along Sandy Run Creek for environmental infrastructure and stream improvements.
+In April 2016, staff from U.S. Army Corps of Engineers (USACE) Philadelphia District and Abington Township visited potential project sites along Sandy Run Creek and considered the five locations along Sandy Run Creek for environmental infrastructure and stream improvements.
 These include:

+- Roychester Park

 - Grove Park

 - Roslyn Park

 - Ardsley Wildlife Sanctuary, and

 - Deal Park

 During the site visit, it was determined that all five sites had potential for projects under the 566 authority.
 Ardsley Wildlife Sanctuary, Deal Park, and Roslyn Park were identified as lower priority projects because of higher levels of uncertainty in defining the problem areas.
-The team identified areas within Roychester Park and Grove Park (Figure 1) as potential high priority sites for ecosystem restoration.
+The team identified areas within Roychester Park and Grove Park (Figure 1) as potential high priority sites for environmental restoration.

 Roychester Park is a municipally owned park of approximately 12.7 acres.
 Many recreational and community features are present in the park including a playground, baseball fields, basketball courts, tennis courts, and the Roychester Community House, which serves as a venue for community functions and gatherings.
 The headwaters of Sandy Run Creek flow through Roychester Park.
-The park contains approximately 950 linear feet of stream and about 150 linear feet of which is currently diverted into a below-ground piped channel (Figure 2).
-The segment of stream which has been diverted underground currently has no aquatic habitat value.
+The park contains approximately 950 linear feet of stream, of which about 150 linear feet are currently diverted into a belowground piped channel (Figure 2).
+The segment of stream diverted underground has no aquatic habitat value.
 The banks of the above ground segments of Sandy Run Creek within Roychester Park are severely eroded and the channel is deeply incised (Figure 3).